EagerToLearnBrit/EagerToLearnBrit/README.md

 - 👋 Hi, I’m @EagerToLearnBrit
 - 👀 I’m interested in ...
-Coding, Powershell etc, also the amazing things one can do with a flipper zero, within the law of course ;)
+Coding, Powershell etc, also frequencies and the amazing things one can do with a flipper zero, within the law of course ;)
 - 🌱 I’m currently learning ...
-Coding, slowly but surely
+Coding, slowly but surely, also pgp keys, encryption/decryption etc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 CUK7@proton.me
 - 😄 Pronouns: ...